 -

-Age of the victim: younger victims often have more future damage and generally receive higher compensation.
+Age of the victim: younger victims often face more future losses and generally receive higher compensation.

 -